Icinga/icinga2/doc/12-icinga2-api.md

   startup.log | Contains the [configuration validation](11-cli-commands.md#config-validation) output.

 You can [fetch these files](12-icinga2-api.md#icinga2-api-config-management-fetch-config-package-stage-files) in order to verify that the new configuration was deployed successfully.
+Please follow the chapter below to learn more about this.

 ### List Configuration Packages and their Stages <a id="icinga2-api-config-management-list-config-packages"></a>